 7 daily oral health sins

-Time is precious in the morning and brushing your teeth in the shower is a genius “kill two birds with one stone” idea, right?
-Wrong!
-Multi-tasking like this can lead to you missing parts of your teeth, but you’re less likely to get sloppy if you brush over the sink.
-Plus as shower water spreads bacteria from the shower- head, it also exposes your mouth to more bacteria.
+Time is precious in the morning and brushing your teeth in the shower is a genius kill-two-birds-with-one-stone idea, right?
+Wrong.
+Multi-tasking like this can lead to you missing cleaning parts of your teeth, but you’re less likely to get sloppy if you brush over the sink.
+It’s easy to forget to brush at a 45-degree angle, for the full two minutes and to floss while singing along to your favourite playlist in the shower.

-Everybody loves juicing at the moment.
+Juicing is everywhere.
 Seems like a great idea – healthy, delicious and you can have it on the go.
 However, when fruit is broken down and blitzed, the natural sugars are released.
 A single glass of apple juice can have about 7 teaspoons of sugar in it!
-The sugar and acidic nature of fruit juices mean that a juice diet is a recipe for disaster for your teeth.
+The sugar and acidic nature of fruit juices mean that a fruit juice diet can mean bad news for your oral health.
+Drink juice in moderation, with a glass of water afterwards.

-Drinking lots of water throughout the day is not only good for your body, but it also contains fluoride, which keeps your teeth healthy and protected as it washes away the sugars and acids contained in your food.
-Keep a bottle of water by your desk to encourage you to drink more!
+Drinking lots of water throughout the day is not only good for your general health, it also washes away the sugars and acids contained in your food.
+Keep a bottle of water by your desk to encourage you to drink more.

-The harder you scrub, the cleaner the thing is, may be the case when you’re talking about the kitchen worktops, but definitely not when it comes to your teeth.
+The harder you scrub, the cleaner the thing is, might be the case when you’re talking about the kitchen worktops, but not when it comes to your teeth.
 Brushing too hard can cause gum irritation and enamel erosion.
-Try brushing with a gentle, circular motion instead.
+Brush with a gentle, circular motion instead and if you’re using an electric toothbrush, let the brush do majority of the work for you.

 Fight the urge to rinse after brushing your teeth, as doing so washes away the protective fluoride contained in your toothpaste.